Idiom: Stab someone in the back

-The term originated in Germany just after World War I. The first reported use of it can be found in a report from England printed in ‘Neue Züricher Zeitung’ on 1 December 1918.
+Printed evidence says this idiom originated in Germany just after World War I. The first reported use of it can be found in a report from England printed in ‘Neue Züricher Zeitung’ on 1 December 1918.

 The German army felt that they had been betrayed by the politicians who signed The Treaty of Versailles.
 It was clear by this point that they were no match for the other side and defeat was inevitable.
 However, the army did not believe this and blamed the Jewish politicians for their loss.
 The story was perpetuated by Adolf Hitler when he was rising to power.

 He used this “stabbed in the back” story to gain followers.
 Even though an inquiry proved that the story was not true, it became a part of German history.